 Anderson Institute of Technology, Anderson School Districts 3,4,5

-Driven by a shortage of qualified employees in the county, three school districts came together to create the Anderson Institute of Technology to offer a CATE-based curriculum.
-Capitalizing upon the adjacent Tri-County Technical College campus, the two schools allow students to gain reciprocal coursework at both locations.
+Driven by a shortage of qualified employees in the county, Anderson County School Districts 3, 4, and 5 came together to create the Anderson Institute of Technology (AIT).
+Funded by a 1% penny sales-tax, AIT offers a CTE-based curriculum and capitalizes on the adjacent Tri-County Technical College campus.

-We worked with different community groups such as the Chamber of Commerce, Tri-County Tech, three school boards, and local industry leaders to develop the programmatic requirements.
-We used third-party data to pinpoint the needs of local employers and identify the most in-demand training elements.
-Housing twelve career clusters, the programs served by the facility include Health Science, Information Technology, Logistics, Auto Mechanics, Welding, Machine Tool, and Mechatronics, among others.
+A collaboration between the Chamber of Commerce, Tri-County Tech, school district, and local industry leaders developed the programmatic requirements.
+Third-party data pinpointed the needs of local employers and identified the most in-demand training elements.
+The programs include health science, information technology, logistics, auto mechanics, welding, machine tool, and mechatronics, among others.